What to see in Genalguacil in the Vizier’s beautiful gardens

 Work: “Arco del Viento”.

-The church of San Pedro Martir in Verona
+Church of San Pedro Martir in Verona

 The village church is a real beauty.
 It was built in 1534.
 Its layout has changed since the original structure was burnt down during the Morisco rebellion.
 This rebellion in various parts of Andalucia is known as the Revolt of the Alpujarras.